ChainJackson/Chain.github.io/_pages/about.md

 lzcchen@zju.edu.cn

 # News
-* Selected for the China Association for Science and Technology (CAST) Young Elite Scientist Sponsorship Program on Dec.
-15, 2025
-* Awarded a place in the Qiushi Rising Star Program of Zhejiang University on Dec.
-11, 2025
-* Presided over National Natural Science Foundation of China (Doctoral Programme) on Dec.
-10, 2025
 * "Dual Hamiltonian transformation and magnetoelectro-thermo-viscoelastic contact analysis", was listed on SSRN's Top 10 Downloads list for: *Difference & Differential Equations eJournal*, *MathRN: Applications of Difference & Differential Equations (Topic)*, and *Computational & Applied Mathematics eJournal* [Jan.
 2025 -- Mar.
 2025]
 * "Symplectic contact analysis of a finite-sized horizontally graded magneto-electro-elastic plane", was listed on SSRN's Top 10 Downloads list for: *Difference & Differential Equations eJournal* and *MathRN: Applications of Difference & Differential Equations (Topic)* [Dec.
 2024 -- Feb.
 2025]
 * Exclusive: From attempt to passion: CHEN Lizichen’s journey of scientific research at Zhejiang University <br>